What Are Factors Of 117

 The Significance of Prime Factorization

 The prime factorization method highlights a crucial concept in number theory: the fundamental theorem of arithmetic.
-But this unique representation is essential for many mathematical operations and provides a foundation for understanding the properties of numbers.
 This theorem states that every integer greater than 1 can be represented uniquely as a product of prime numbers (disregarding the order of the factors).
+In real terms, this unique representation is essential for many mathematical operations and provides a foundation for understanding the properties of numbers.
 Take this case: knowing the prime factorization of 117 (3² x 13) immediately tells us about its divisibility by 3 and 13, and allows us to easily determine the greatest common divisor (GCD) or least common multiple (LCM) when comparing it to other numbers.

 Beyond the Basics: Exploring Related Concepts